terrancehah/whole-ios/docs/app-flow.md

 - Paywall modal (`PaywallView`) is shown when a free user hits the swipe limit or tries to select a premium theme.
 - Code comments have been added for maintainability and future onboarding.

+### Favorites (Liked Quotes) Feature (2025-04-21)
+- Users can now save and revisit favorite quotes ("Liked Quotes").
+- Favorites are displayed in a dedicated tab (`FavoritesView`) in the main TabView navigation.
+- All favorites are synced with Supabase in real-time using the new `LikedQuotes` table.
+- The feature is managed by `FavoritesViewModel` and uses a robust, model-driven approach.
+- Users can remove favorites with swipe actions; empty and error states are handled gracefully.
+- The UI is minimal, modern, and clearly commented for maintainability.

 ### Onboarding Flow (COMPLETE)
 The onboarding flow guides new users through a welcome, widget introduction, category selection, and preference collection.
 It is implemented in `OnboardingView.swift` and managed by `OnboardingViewModel.swift`, with all user preferences saved to Supabase using the new `UserPreferences` model.
 All category selection is type-safe using the `QuoteCategory` enum.